BillysKes/a-b-testing-marketing/README.md

 outliers_df = df[(df['total ads'] < lower_bound) | (df['total ads'] > upper_bound)]
 exit(outliers_df.sort_values(by='total ads', ascending=False) // 10% of data
 ```
 After detecting outliers in this particular variable, we decide to perform winsorization.
-In this way, we tranform the bottom 5% values to be equal to the value corresponding to the 5th percentile and the upper 5% of the values are set equal to the value corresponding to the 95th percentile
+In this way, we tranform the bottom 5% values to be equal to the value corresponding to the 5th percentile and the upper 5% of the values are set equal to the value corresponding to the 95th percentile.

 ```
 WinsorizedArray = winsorize(df['total ads],(0.05,0.05))